 - Class size limited to 10 writers

-- For this class, we will have Work Room Zoom Meetings from 6:30PM ET - 8:30PM ET on the following Thursdays: February 1st; February 29th; March 4th.
+- For this class, we will have Work Room Zoom Meetings from 6:30PM ET - 8:30PM ET during Week 1, Week 5, and Week 10 of the class.

 Instructor Blaise Allysen Kearsley is a Black-biracial writer and teacher based in Brooklyn.
 She comes from a long line of teachers, builders, visual artists, and writers.
 Her writing has appeared in Longreads, the Boston Globe, Electric Literature's The Nervous Breakdown, Elle, Midnight Breakfast, The Weeklings, and in the anthologies Mortified: Real Words.
 Real People.
 Real Pathetic.
 (Simon Spotlight Entertainment) and Cringe: Teenage Diaries, Journals, Notes, Letters, Poems, And Abandoned Rock Operas (Crown Archetype).
 She has essays forthcoming in Catapult and the anthology Nonwhite and Woman in February 2022.
 She is the creator/producer/host of the How I Learned storytelling series and has performed at The Moth, Literary Death Match, Risk, and The Liar Show.
 Blaise is a contributing editor at Vestal Review, the oldest flash fiction journal on the planet.
 Learn more about Blaise here.